matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 **Result:** All 20 claims rejected.

-**The Problem:** The claims were so broad they essentially described "use an autoencoder to adjust policies"ówhich is just combining two well-known concepts.
+**The Problem:** The claims were so broad they essentially described "use an autoencoder to adjust policies"‚Äîwhich is just combining two well-known concepts.
 There was no specific technical innovation.
 No unexpected results.
 No solution to a technical problem that others had failed to solve.

 ## Why AI Patent Applications Are Different